 The Montana Site is implementing a comprehensive, collaborative model including innovative technology for delivering no-cost, holistic legal services and information to crime victims to meet all legal needs that arise in connection with their victimization.
 The Project combines expanded direct rural services, technology solutions, and in-person outreach and training to uphold rural crime victims’ rights in both criminal and civil proceedings; help to hold perpetrators accountable; and provide support, advocacy, and resources to help rural crime victims rebuild their lives.
 Read MLSA’s Project Partner Profile feature here.

 The Reaching Rural Project serves crime victims in South Carolina’s Beaufort County and the federally designated Promise Zone (Allendale, Bamberg, Barnwell, Colleton, Hampton, and Jasper counties).
 These are each rural, high-poverty areas.
 Residents in these counties face a high rate of violent crimes with very few lawyers to provide legal support to victims.

 The Reaching Rural Project provides victims of crime in these underserved areas representation by attorneys familiar with victims and victims’ rights enforcement as well as access to information and resources through user-friendly technology in addition to training, outreach, and community partnerships.
 The Project aims to increase the quantity and scope of holistic legal services in the target areas through investment in hardware, legal clinics, and a website.
-Read SCVAN’s Project Partner Profile here.
+Read SCVAN’s Project Partner Profile feature here.